Get Your Office Ready for Flu Season

 Follow the latest flu outbreaks and see if influenza is circulating in your area.

 Office preparation steps

-Developing your own practice protocol for telephone triage will enable you and your triage nurse to:
+Develop a practice protocol for telephone triage that will enable your office to:

 - Prioritize visits for patients by severity of illness.

-- Identify patients who are candidates for a prompt visit by asking questions regarding:
+- Identify patients who are candidates for antiviral therapy.

 - Assess if patients are taking over-the-counter medications for symptomatic relief.

 3. Plan for prompt initiation of treatment.

 Establish over the phone if a patient may be an appropriate candidate for antiviral treatment.
 Since early initiation is essential for treating influenza with antivirals, it is important to see the patient as soon as possible.2,3

 Tamiflu is indicated for the treatment of acute, uncomplicated illness due to influenza infection in patients 2 weeks of age and older who have been symptomatic for no more than 2 days.
 Tamiflu is also indicated for the prophylaxis of influenza in patients 1 year and older